gekkekoe/esphome-ecodan-hp/docs/proxy.md

 # Using Proxy setup
 There are a few options to connect a melcloud wifi adapter / procon as slave.
 The slave works as normal and you are able to control the heatpump via the esp.
+Note that the older `PAC-WF010-E` is not supported.

 ### Custom proxy pcb
 [The easiest option is to use a custom pcb by @fonkse](https://github.com/gekkekoe/esphome-ecodan-hp/discussions/70#discussioncomment-11133291)